-- Title page (including name of the university, institute and department, author, title of the thesis, supervisor, place and date e.g. Tartu 2015; see appendix 2);
+- Title page (including name of the university, institute and department, author, title of the thesis, supervisor, number of characters in the main body of text, date and time e.g. Tartu 2015);

-- Table of Contents:
+- Table of Contents;

 - Main text;

 - Summary/abstract (maximum 200 words);

-- List of references;
+- List of references:

 - In addition, it may also include appendices and summaries in other languages.
+If

-If the thesis has a summary in Estonian, then the summary will begin with the full thesis title in Estonian.
+the thesis has a summary in Estonian, then the summary will begin with the full

+thesis title in Estonian.